junqing-zhang/junqing-zhang.github.io/_pages/research.md

 <img align="center" width="800" src="{{ site.url }}/images/rffi/RFF_identification_procedure.png" alt="...">
 <br />

+## Device Free Wireless Sensing
+To be updated...

 # Research Demonstration
 We are always keen to apply our knowledge to practical applications.
 Hence we have created several demonstration videos to present our applied research.